GovCompass

 SME simplified pathway (Art.
 9.5)

 For all SMEs (fewer than 250 employees and under €50 million annual turnover), Art.
-9.5 provides that the riskriskIn the EU AI Act's terms, the combination of the probability that a harm occurs and the severity of it if it does.
+9.5 provides that the riskriskIn the EU AI Act's terms, the combination of the likelihood that a harm occurs and the severity of it if it does.
 The link between a principle (via the harm that would breach it) and a control (the measure that reduces it).
 Naming the harm and assessing its risk is required by Art.
 9 before any mitigation measure is chosen.
 See harm, control, residual risk.Open full entry → management system required under Art.
 9 may be implemented through proportionate, less formal documentation.
 In practice:

 • A single AI governance document may suffice rather than a full quality management system manual